Melbourne Law School: External programs

 Melbourne Law School offers subjects taught in New York City, Washington, D.C., Delhi, Shanghai and Geneva, and has partner programs with many of the world's leading law schools, including University of Virginia School of Law, Georgetown University Law Center, University of Toronto Faculty of Law, and the National University of Singapore Faculty of Law.
 Melbourne Law School is a founding member of the Center for Transnational Legal Studies in London, and contributes both staff and students to the Center every year.
-Additionally, Melbourne Law School has dual degree arrangements with the University of Oxford, the University of Cambridge, New York University School of Law and the Chinese University of Hong Kong Faculty of Law.
+Additionally, Melbourne Law School has dual degree arrangements with the University of Oxford, the University of Cambridge, the National University of Singapore Faculty of Law, New York University School of Law, and the University of British Columbia's Peter A. Allard School of Law.

-Law Library
+Law library

-The Law Library is located on levels 3, 4 and 5 of Melbourne Law School at the Parkville Campus of the University.
-The Law Library offers research tools that include authorised law reports, Australian Case Citator Comparison, deep linking information, keeping up to date in law, legal abbreviations, legal citation style guides, reference management, style guides for authors, and theses advice.
+The law library is located on levels 3, 4 and 5 of Melbourne Law School at the Parkville Campus of the university.
+The law library offers research tools that include authorised law reports, Australian Case Citator Comparison, deep linking information, keeping up to date in law, legal abbreviations, legal citation style guides, reference management, style guides for authors, and theses advice.
 The catalogue of books at the library encompasses new books, a rare book collection, past exams and readings online, and a digital repository.

 Publications

 Melbourne University Law Review

 Students of the JD program are involved in preparing and publishing the Melbourne University Law Review, a triannual law journal covering all areas of law.
 It is one of two student-run law journals at the University of Melbourne.
 Students who have completed at least one semester of law are eligible to apply for membership of the editorial board.
 Applicants are assessed on the basis of their performance in a practical exercise, academic aptitude, proofreading skills, editing skills and enthusiasm.
-The 2022 editors-in-chief are Daniel Beratis, Danielle Feng and Deylan Kilic-Aidani.
+The 2025 editors-in-chief are Angela Stevens, Selina Li and Gabriel Dartnell.

 Occasionally, the journal produces a symposium issue devoted to a particular aspect of law.
 Past symposium issues have focused on the centenary of the federation of Australia, contemporary human rights in Australia, and tort law.
 The Review's alumni include two High Court Justices, three Solicitors-General, five Federal Court judges and at least six Supreme Court judges.